nf-core/taxprofiler/docs/usage.md

 #### Bracken custom database

 Bracken does not require an independent database but rather builds upon Kraken2 databases.
-[Pre-built Kraken2 databases](https://benlangmead.github.io/aws-indexes/k2) already contain the required files to run Bracken.
+[The pre-built Kraken2 databases hosted by Ben Langmead](https://benlangmead.github.io/aws-indexes/k2) already contain the required files to run Bracken.

 However, to build custom databases, you will need a Kraken2 database, the (average) read lengths (in bp) of your sequencing experiment, the K-mer size used to build the Kraken2 database, and Kraken2 available on your machine.